Sup2point0/integrity/scriptures/special/haskell-conjecture.md

 Well, suppose, imagine, pretend for a sec that we already knew the sum of `xs`.
 Then the sum of this new list would just be the sum of `xs`, *plus `x`*.

-Wouldn’t it be nice if I had a function that could compute the sum of `xs`?
+Wouldn’t it be nice if we had a function that could compute the sum of `xs`?

-Oh hang on a sec, *that’s the function I’m defining*.
+Oh hang on a sec, *that’s the function we’re defining*.
 Soo... let’s just use `sum`!

 > [!Tip]
-> This is known as **recursion** (a function calling itself), and luckily for us, Haskell does allow it – in fact, it’s a SUPER common technique in functional programming.
+> This is known as **recursion** (a function calling itself), and luckily for us, Haskell does allow it – in fact, it’s a super common technique in functional programming.

 But wait, how do we know `sum` will work?
 After all, we’re currently defining that very function.